Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 ```
 *Noting how group wheel is still commented out*, unless you are *unwisely* logged in as `root`, with this method, the `sudo` password should not be the same as your `login` password.

 Unfortunately, in Arch, the `polkit` rule `50-default.rules` defines all members of group `wheel` as administrators, which means your `login` password is also your `polkit` administrators password.
 Like most people, for practical reasons, my `login` password is moderately simple and common social niceties often mean allowing friends and family access to my laptop.
 This makes me very nervous.
 Rule `49-custom-ask-for-rootpw.rules` overrides rule `50-default.rules` and ensures that `polkit` prompts for my `root` password.
-This, of course, is an extremely complicated, randomly generated 30 character sequence, which is, hopefully, impossible to guess.
+This, of course, is an extremely complicated, randomly generated 300 character sequence :D, which is, hopefully, impossible to guess.